Topics on this page

 The following special cases may cause the agent not to trigger the offline scheduled scan:

-2. If the computer is shut down during the scheduled scan, the interrupted scheduled scan will not continue when the computer is restarted.
+- If the computer is shut down during the scheduled scan, the interrupted scheduled scan does not continue when the computer is restarted.